God’s Love for the Roma People Shines Even in the Midst of War

 Printed Copies of Luke and Acts

-These resources, written in the heart language of the Crimean Roma, are in storage in Kherson which, while liberated at the time of writing this, represents a strategic site that both militaries seek to control.
-Pray that these books remain undamaged despite the bombings and battles.
+These resources, written in the heart language of the Crimean Roma, were in storage in Kherson, a strategic site that both militaries seek to control.
+The copies were found safe in Kherson after it was liberated.
+They were moved farther west in the country while being distributed.

 The First Children’s Bible

-Volunteers seek to create the first children’s Bible in Crimean and Vlakh dialects of Romani.
+Volunteers seek to create the first children’s Bible in Crimean and Vlakh Romani languages.
 Ask God to give them wisdom to effectively convey the truth in ways that speak directly to the hearts of children in these people groups.

 Some Roma translators are currently living in Germany after fleeing their homes.
-Others wound up in Bulgaria, Slovakia, and other nations.
+Others wound up in Bulgaria and Slovakia.
 Ask God to soften the culture shock and help them to thrive where they are as they continue their work.

 A Flood of Refugees